SKindij/Asynchronous-Programming-JS/README.md

 ## <a name="eventLoop"></a>📖 Event loop:
 &emsp;The **event loop** is the main mechanism used by JavaScript and Node.js to manage asynchronous operations.
 It's a continuously running process that checks the call stack for any pending function calls and queues up any asynchronous operations that are ready to run.

+&emsp;The **call stack** (_part of the JS engine, this isn’t browser specific_) is a data structure that keeps track of the currently executing function calls.
+> _Whenever function is called, it's added to top of call stack :waffle:, and when function returns, it's removed from the top of stack.\
+> Meaning that it’s first in, last out._

+&emsp;When asynchronous operation is queued up, it's added to either microtask queue or macrotask queue, depending on type of operation.
+> _Microtasks are higher priority than macrotasks, and will always be executed before any macrotasks that are currently queued up._

 &emsp;The **event loop** executes tasks in the following order:<br>